Introduction

 FsPulse is under active development, with regular improvements being made to both its functionality and documentation.

 At this time, FsPulse is not open for public contribution.
 This may change in the future as the project matures and its architecture stabilizes.
-If you're interested in the project, you're encouraged to:

-- Explore the source code
+- Explore the source code on GitHub

 - Open GitHub issues to report bugs or request features